Toy (Linear) Models#

 • state – state to multiply the Jacobian by

-• eval_at_t – time at which the Jacobian is evaluated
+• eval_at_t – time at which the Jacobian (i.e., the model is linearized) is evaluated (Discarded here since the model is linear)

-• eval_at – state around which the Jacobian is evaluated
+• eval_at – state around which the Jacobian (i.e., the model is linearized) is evaluated (Discarded here since the model is linear)

 • dt (float) – the step size